Hopkins, Williams among 5 must-start Week 2 fantasy football wide receivers - UPI.com

 MIAMI, Sept.
 12 (UPI) -- DeAndre Hopkins and Mike Williams are among my five must-start wide receivers for Week 2 of the fantasy football season.

 All of my must-start wide receivers rank inside the Top 24 of my Top 50 positional rankings, which are available below.
-My quarterback, running back and tight end rankings will be available later this week.
+My quarterback and running back rankings for Week 2 also are available.

 If you need more options for your roster, check out my top add/drops before your waiver wire opens.